csumsl/eec-493-f18/README.md

 3. Lastly, make sure the file format is set to BibTeX
   ![Alt text](https://i.imgur.com/qOmeGWk.png)
   The file will be located in your downloads folder if done correctly.

+  **MAKE SURE THIS FILE IS NAMED savedrecs.bib DO NOT ALTER THE FILENAME**

 ## Program Instructions: